NCAR/tiegcm/doc/userguide/glossary.rst

      site.
 See :ref:`utproc <utproc>`.

    workdir
-     Your local working directory.
+     User-created local working directory.
 This will typically contain the model root directory :term:`modeldir` and related namelist input files, job scripts, stdout files, etc.
      Because the model source files are critical, this should be on backed-up disk, typically under your home directory.